sanity-io/example-dashboard-widget-cats/README.md

 ### Release new version

 Run ["CI & Release" workflow](https://github.com/sanity-io/example-dashboard-widget-cats/actions/workflows/main.yml).
-Make sure to select the main branch and check "Release new version".
+Make sure to select the v3 branch and check "Release new version".

 Semantic release will only release on configured branches, so it is safe to run release on any branch.